nrfconnect/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

   * The timeout closes the DTLS session.
     A new DTLS session will be created on the next activity (for example, lifetime trigger).
   * Leaving this configuration empty (``0``) sets it to a default of 60 seconds.
-  * This configuration does not apply when the DTLS session is using Connection ID, enabled by the :c:macro:`NRF_SO_SEC_DTLS_CID` socket option.
+  * This configuration does not apply when the DTLS session is using Connection ID.

 * :kconfig:option:`CONFIG_LWM2M_CARRIER_COAP_CON_INTERVAL`: